Day 1. Bird watching along Manu Road Rufous-capped Thornbill and Swallow-tailed Nightjar:

 At around midday we will leave with a box-lunch on the river to Manu Amazon Lodge and Manu Wildlife Center.

-There are two clay-licks for Tapirs available.
-Sometimes Red-brocket Deer and Ocelots are also seen near the lick and on the way there is is sometimes possible to see the rare Red-billed Pied-Tanager.
+There are two clay-licks for Tapirs to visit.
+Sometimes Red-brocket Deer and Ocelots are also seen near the lick and on the way there is sometimes possible to see the rare Red-billed Pied-Tanager.

 We continue to Manu Wildlife Center the next lodge downriver.
-Manu Wildlife Center has a good canopy tower and a great trail system which we shall explore for toucans, parrots, raptors, cotingas, woodpeckers, and furnarids and antbirds of course.
+The Manu Wildlife Centre has a good canopy tower and a great trail system that we shall explore for toucans, parrots, raptors, cotingas, woodpeckers, and furnarids and antbirds.
 There is also a Tapir-lick here in case we missed tapir at Manu Birding Lodge.

-Early morning start to reach the famous Macaw lick.
-One of the true natural wonders where Blue-headed Parrot, Mealy Parrot and White-eyed Parakeet later are replaced by large raucous Red-and-Green Macaws.
 The rest of the day we will spend time at the tower of Cocha Camungo for canopy species and walk the trails.
 The trails are good for Banded Antbird, Semi-collared Puffbird, Pale-winged Trumpeter and Rufous-fronted Antthrush.
-After an additional morning at Manu camping Lodge we will go down the Madre de Dios river to Cocha Blanquillo to see the local Giant Otter colony and additional marsh birds such as Pale-eyed Blackbird, Snail Kite, Horned Screamer, Sungrebe and Limpkin.
+After an additional morning at the Manu Lodge we will go down the Madre de Dios river to Cocha Blanquillo to see the local Giant Otter colony and additional marsh birds such as Pale-eyed Blackbird, Snail Kite, Horned Screamer, Sungrebe, and Limpkin.
 We stay the night in Blanquillo Lodge.

-Outstanding place in the Peruvian rainforest with a 7m Anaconda staked out at Pozo Don Pedro and recent sightings of Tapir and Jaguar on the trails.
-Rio Los Amigos Research Station is a very modern set-up in the rain forest with good trails, electric light and even internet and it has the specialties of SE Peru even such rare species as Long-crested Pygmy-Tyrant and Peruvian Recurvebill.
+Outstanding location in the Peruvian rain forest with a resident 7m Anaconda at Pozo Don Pedro.
+Also sightings of Tapir and Jaguar on the trails.
+Rio Los Amigos Research Station is a very modern facility in the rain forest with good trails, electric lighting, and even the internet and it has the specialties of SE Peru including the rare Long-crested Pygmy-Tyrant and Peruvian Recurvebill.
 There are 10 species of monkeys regularly seen including Emperor Tamarin and Monk Saki Monkey.

-We head down the river to Laberinto in midmorning.
-On the way we may see Lesser Yellow-headed Vulture, Red-breasted, White-browed and Pale-eyed Blackbirds, Chestnut Jacamar, White-throated Jacamar, Pearl Kite, Sulphury Flycatcher and Point-tailed Palmcreeper before the flight back Lima in the late afternoon.
-Calculate around $200 for the flight with LATAM.
-If you want to travel to Cuzco there is either a cheap but quite comfortable sleeper bus, which will get you there first thing in the morning.
-From Cuzco there are cheaper flights to Lima throughout the day.
-You could also of course stay in Puerto Maldonado and do some birding in the morning and then fly to Cuzco around midday.
+The domestic flights arriving to Cusco or flying back to Lima are not included in the package price, but we will happily help you with this.
+Calculate around $200 for the flights with LATAM.
+If you want to travel back to Cusco by bus there are cheap and comfortable sleeper busses, which will get you there first thing in the morning.
+You could also of course, stay in Puerto Maldonado and do some birding in the morning and then fly to Cusco around midday.